integration code

 1. Hero Image Banner

-“a term used in web design for a specific type of web banner.
-A hero image is a large banner image, prominently placed on a web page, generally in the front and center.
-The hero image is often the first visual a visitor encounters on the site and its purpose is to present an overview of the site’s most important content.
-A hero image often consists of image and text, can be static or dynamic (e.g. a rotating list of images and/or topics).”
+A hero image is a large banner image prominently placed on a web page, generally front and center.
+It’s often the first visual a visitor encounters and serves to present an overview of your most important content.

 • Who you are